English Faculty Policy

 Use of Display and Visual Imagery

 Recognising the needs of our students, the faculty has a strong commitment to the use of good quality visual imagery to reinforce understanding.
-The Faculty creates displays in the English corridor on a termly basis which supports the work being completed within the English Programme of Study.
-This work reinforces learning and supports students to re-read books encountered earlier to increase familiarity with them and provide a basis for making comparisons.
-English teachers also have the responsibility of creating interesting and stimulating displays within the classroom/corridor outside their room to encourage engagement, reinforce key information and support students to review and value their achievements.
+The Faculty creates displays to support the work being completed within the English Programme of Study.
+English teachers also have the responsibility of creating interesting and stimulating displays within the classroom to encourage engagement, reinforce key information and support students to review and value their achievements.

 Reviewed A. Sugden